ConnectivityFoundry/AwaLWM2M/doc/Awa_Static_API.md

 * **dataPointers** - an array (of size N) of pointers to the values
 * **dataElementSize** - the size of an individual value in bytes

+##### Opaque resource types in Pointer mode

+Opaque resources that are defined in the Pointer mode will always have the length given in the parameter ```dataElementSize``` when operated upon by LWM2M.

+For a LWM2M write operation that uses a resource instance length less than ```dataElementSize``` the remaining memory will be zeroed for that resource instance.
+For a LWM2M read operation the length of the resource instance returned will be ```dataElementSize```.

+If opaque resources with variable lengths are required then the Handler mode must be used.

 #### Handler mode

 Handler mode gives a low level control of both object and resource instances.
 A generic handler is used for handling LWM2M object and resource operations.
 Since handler functionality is determined parametrically some handler parameters may or may not be required, depending on the operation.